-Bachelor’s degree, preferably in an environmentally-related field.
+- Bachelor’s degree, preferably with major/minor in environmental field.

 Skills and Attributes